-Seattle's Tree Protection Ordinance
+Seattle's Tree "Protection" Ordinance has Passed

 Over 10 years ago, the Seattle City Council recommended its Tree Protection Ordinance be updated.
 A recent internal city report noted that